cloudfoundry/tlsconfig/README.md

 ## about

-Pivotal has internal requirements and guidelines as to the TLS configurations we'd like to use for our internal services.
+There are requirements and guidelines for the TLS configurations we'd like to use for our internal services.
 This library stays up to date with those internal requirements so that services just need to link against this.